manifold-systems/manifold/manifold-core-parent/manifold/README.md

 * [ITypeManifold]() This SPI is the basis for implementing a _type manifold_.
 See existing type manifold projects such as [`manifold-graphql`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-graphql).
 * [ICompilerComponent]() Implement this low-level SPI to supplement Java with new or enhanced behavior e.g., [`manifold-strings`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-strings) and [`manifold-exceptions`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-exceptions).
 * [IPreprocessor]() Implement this SPI to provide a _preprocessor_ to filter source before it enters Java's parser e.g., [`manifold-preprocessor`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-preprocessor).
-* [IProxyFactory]() This SPI addresses _structural interface_ performance; you implement this to provide a compile-time proxy for a specific structural interface.

 # Anatomy of a Type Manifold